CRM (Customer Relationship Management)

 Revenue Operations (RevOps)

-A business function that aligns sales, marketing, and customer success operations to drive predictable revenue growth.
+The centralized business function that aligns sales, marketing, and customer-success operations to drive predictable revenue growth — owning systems, data, process, and planning end to end.

 Lead Routing